Scille/parsec-cloud/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 Contributing to Parsec is welcome!
 We love open source and community collaboration.
 All of Parsec development is fully open here on GitHub and there are no private, closed areas that exclude you and the Parsec community.

 The guidelines here give some tips on how to best contribute.
 Please try to follow these.
-It's short, quick and easy.
+It's short, quick, and easy.
 This will ensure a smooth process.
 Thanks again for contributing!

 ## Summary